Rowett Research highlighted in University SDG report

 Rowett Research highlighted in University Sustainable Development Goals report

-The first Sustainable Development Goals report from the University of Aberdeen includes research stories that reflect the breadth of activity across the University, and their impact on one or more of the SDGs.
+The Sustainable Development Goals (SDG) Annual Report 2020 / 2021 from the University of Aberdeen includes research stories that reflect the breadth of activity across the University, and their impact on one or more of the SDGs.
 One of these highlighted stories is research into sustainable novel crops carried out by Dr Madalina Neacsu at the Rowett Institute.

 Madi’s research promotes diet, food and agriculture biodiversity underpinning health through development of functional foods, nutraceuticals and natural products.
 With funding from the Scottish Government, she investigates sustainable and healthy high-protein (novel) crops (i. e. buckwheat, hemp) growing or with potential to grow in Scotland.
 In her work she is focussing on developing technologies to deliver specialised functional foods for chronic disease prevention/management.
 This is done by translating key findings from human studies into bioactive-formulations and food ingredients using a zero-waste approach, contributing to a circular nutrition and a greener economy.